susanev/uw-stars-cse/week4/lecture-notes.md

 | `true` | `false` |
 | `false` | `true` |

-### Cumulative Algorithms
+### Common Algorithms
-_This is an extremely common pattern in programming, super important to know!_
+_These are extremely common patterns in programming, super important to know!_

 #### Cumulative Sum